Subpart AIntroduction to this Part

 (b) A plan to protect staff and all other occupants of agency facilities from hazards that might be delivered in the mail;

 (d) A plan to provide a visible mail screening operation;

 (e) Training mail center personnel;

 (f) Testing and rehearsing responses to various emergency situations by agency personnel;

 (j) Continuity of Operations Plan; and

 (k) Annual reviews of the agency's security plan.

 §102-192.85Who must report to GSA annually?

-Large agencies (all agencies that spend in excess of $1 million each fiscal year in total payments to mail service providers) must provide a Mail Management Report to GSA by January 15th of each year.
-If your agency is a cabinet-level or independent agency, the agency mail manager must compile all offices (or components) and submit one report for the department or agency as a whole (e.g., the Department of Defense or the Department of Health and Human Services).
+Large agencies, as defined in 102-192.35, must provide an annual Mail Management Report to GSA.
+If your agency is a cabinet level or independent agency, the agency mail manager must compile all offices or components and submit one report for the department or agency as a whole, for example, the U.S. Department of Defense or the U.S. Department of Health and Human Services.

 §102-192.90What must we include in our annual mail management report to GSA?